max-kudinov/pearl_rosary_art/README.md

-# Pearl Mala
+# Pearl Rosary Art
-This is the code for the Pearl Mala installation art project.
+This is the code for the Pearl Rosary installation art project.

 ## This is development branch
 It might be unstable or not working at all.
 Don't use unless you're me.